open-power/snap/hardware/README.md

 ### Cadence setup

-If you want to use Cadence tools (i.e. ncsim or irun) for simulation you need to compile the Xilinx IP and let the environment variable
+If you want to use Cadence tools (irun) for simulation you need to compile the Xilinx IP and let the environment variable

 ```
    export IES_LIBS      = <pointer to precompiled Xilinx IP for Cadence tools>